surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 |  14 | country_ref | option for enabling map view for different values with different geographical locations |
 | 15 | always_filter | to directly define desired filters values in model itself. <b>for example</b> define "always_filter": "STATIONCODE IN ('Station_1','Station_2')"  it retrieves only station 1 and station 2 in analysis data section.|

-**Among the above stated list, the following are the special attributes for user convenience :**
+<b><i>Among the above stated list, the following are the special attributes for user convenience :</i></b>

-**I.**  **lookup and operator :**  Using “lookup” feature, AcuBi allows you to define a set of filter values for a field.
+<b>I.  lookup and operator :</b>  Using “lookup” feature, AcuBi allows you to define a set of filter values for a field.
 The assignment can be made in the following two ways:
--   **Query**  an sql query returning a set of values can be written in **“lookup”** for a field.
+-   <b>Query</b>  an sql query returning a set of values can be written in <b>“lookup”</b> for a field.
 It will be useful if the filter values are large in number and becomes tedious to mention all of them as a list.
 ```
  “lookup” : “SELECT DISTINCT Name FROM ROOT.Employees”
 ```